tc39/proposal-smart-pipelines/readme.md

 An additional tacit `for` loop form, completely lacking a parenthesized antecedent, would also be added.
 This tacit form is what is used in this example.
-[TO DO: Link to section on deep nesting.]
+[TODO: Link to section on deep nesting.]
 This example also uses the hypothetical headless pipelining syntax from above.

 <table>